gillandsiphon/gillandsiphon.github.io/content/posts/calorie-vibe-check.md

 ### Conclusion

-Claude does well with returning calorie estimates, and specifically well for common, popular foods measured in single, standard units.
+Claude does well with returning calorie estimates for common, popular foods measured in single, standard units.